binghe/HOL-CCS/README.md

 ---

 # Calculus of Communicating Systems in Higher Order Logic
-A formalisation of Milner's CCS in [HOL4](https://github.com/HOL-Theorem-Prover/HOL)
+(A formalisation of Milner's CCS in [HOL4](https://github.com/HOL-Theorem-Prover/HOL))

 This (private) repository holds unpublished CCS formalization in HOL theorem prover (HOL4) and LaTeX sources of related papers.

-## Papers being published
+## Papers being published (or self-uploaded) so far

+- Tian, C.: A Formalization of Unique Solutions of Equations in Process Algebra, http://amslaurea.unibo.it/14798/ (2017). (arXiv reprint: https://arxiv.org/abs/1712.09402)
-- Tian, C., Sangiorgi, D.: _Unique solutions of contractions, CCS, and their HOL formalisation._ [EXPRESS/SOS 2018](http://disat.uninsubria.it/~simone.tini/express_sos.html)
+- Tian, C., Sangiorgi, D.: _Unique solutions of contractions, CCS, and their HOL formalisation,_ [EXPRESS/SOS](http://disat.uninsubria.it/~simone.tini/express_sos.html) (2018).

 ## Notes

-Please use [https://github.com/HOL-Theorem-Prover/HOL/tree/master/examples/CCS] for stable versions which is confirmed buildable with the same snapshot of HOL4.
+Please use [HOL official example](https://github.com/HOL-Theorem-Prover/HOL/tree/master/examples/CCS) for stable versions confirmed buildable with the same snapshot of HOL4.